 Living organisms process nutrients from the atmosphere, like air, food or sunlight, and expel or use the chemical energy.
 This is called metabolism.
 Living things have a metabolism and non-living things do not.

 Living things are able to respond and adapt to external factors and stimuli.
 Non-living things have no means by which to respond and do not adapt.
 Responsiveness is an active action, not passive.
 A ball rolling down a slope is passive.
 A person pulling their hand back after touching something hot is an active action.
 One characteristic that all living things share, no matter how simple or complex the organism, is the ability to respond.

 Living things are able to grow while non-living things do not.
 Growth occurs when a living organization processes material that is different then they are and transforms it into material that is like them.
-A dog eating dog food, which is unlike them, turns it into material that is like them which aids in growth.
+A dog eating kibble (which is a material unlike the dog itself) turns it into material that is like itself in order to aid in growth.
+It does this by digesting and metabolizing the nutrients in the dog food and incorporating them into its body.
 Energy that was produced as part of the metabolism process is expended in the process of growth.